Tag Archive | how to protect vegetables in cold weather

 Greens growing in wide bowls.

 Dense materials, such as brick and stone, absorb heat during the daytime and release it at night.
 I threaded strings of miniature lights between pots, on top of the brick patio.
 Broken light bulbs cause part or all of the string to fail, so be careful with them.
-Pots of greens and herbs placed close to the edge of the frame allowed easy access.

 Herbs grew all winter in this cool but frost-free environment.
-Parsley, oregano, sweet marjoram, rosemary, thyme, chives, sage, French tarragon, and bronze fennel are a few of the herbs I grew in the frame.
+Parsley, oregano, sweet marjoram, rosemary, thyme, chives, sage, French tarragon, and bronze fennel are some of the herbs I grew in the frame.
 Cold frames are great for half-hardy species and those that normally stay dormant in winter.
 Italian oregano, tarragon, and chives, for example, retained their foliage instead of going fully dormant.

-I added an adapter to the porch light socket near the patio door, and the lights’ extension cords plugged into that.
+I added an adapter to the porch light socket near the patio door, and the lights’ extension cord plugged into that.
 With a simple flip of the switch from the cozy kitchen, the lights turned on or off.
 That’s one advantage of building your frames close to the house.

 Power Outages